Brain injuries at birth

 IMPORTANT: If you have concerns about possible maternal or birth related injuries that DO NOT involve your baby acquiring a brain injury at birth, for example, a maternal injury such as a serious tear or failure to diagnose low blood sugar in the new born (neonatal hypoglycaemia) then please complete our standard new client form

 Independent Maternity Review at Nottingham University Hospitals NHS Trust: If you or a loved one have been treated at the maternity unit at Nottingham University Hospital NHS Trust in the last few years, you may be aware that there have been serious concerns over some of the care provided by the hospital in recent years.
-In response to those concerns the government has appointed Donna Ockenden as Chair of an independent review of those maternity services.
+In response to those concerns the government appointed Donna Ockenden as Chair of an independent review of those maternity services.
 More information on the Review can be found here.

+What do I do if I do not want to be involved in the Review?
 If you have received a letter from the Independent Maternity Review team and do NOT wish to be involved, then you can email or telephone them and ask them NOT to contact you again.

 If you have received help or advice from AvMA please consider leaving us feedback.
 We value your input.